rikhuijzer/blog/posts/random-forest.md

 reeval = true
 +++

-Below is example code for fitting and evaluating a random forest classifier in Julia.
+Below is example code for fitting and evaluating a linear regression and random forest classifier in Julia.
+I've used both models to have a baseline for the random forest.
 The model is evaluated on a mock variable $U$ generated from two distributions, namely

 $$